 It’s the NPC’s advisory body, a counterpart supposed to represent civil society.
-In effect, that means influential businessmen, representatives from the United Front, trade unions, ethnic groups and other organizations, as well as some prominent thinkers (the last emperor, Pu Yi, actually came to be part of the CPPCC later in his life).
-It has no decision-making power, and only exists as an expression of the people’s will and allows the NPC to “make decisions” more inclusive and pluralistically.
+In effect, that means influential businessmen, representatives from the United Front, trade unions, ethnic groups and other organizations, as well as some prominent thinkers (the last emperor of China, Pu Yi, actually came to be part of the CPPCC later in his life).
+It has no decision-making power, and only exists as an expression of the people’s will and allows the NPC to ‘make decisions’ more inclusive and pluralistic.

 So Then What’s the Point of the Two Sessions?

-Mostly though, it means your internet will be slow for a few weeks.
+Mostly though, it means your VPN might not work for a few weeks.